Helpful Hints¶

 filter not severity="DEBUG"

-Construct expression with either operators or functions.
-For example, these two statements are eqivalent:
+Construct expressions with either operators or functions.
+For example, these two statements are equivalent:

 filter abc < 100